The Common Program of the People's Republic of China 1949-1954

 Article 16 of the Common Program

-Mao Zedong expresses his opinion on jurisdiction on several times.
-On December 2, 1949, he states "These organizational regulations are precisely the general laws appropriate to the current period.
+Mao Zedong expressed his opinion on jurisdiction on several times.
+On December 2, 1949, he wrote "These organizational regulations are precisely the general laws appropriate to the current period.
 The various local people's governments, although they may add [to these regulations] in accordance with concrete conditions [in their various localities], must implement them without exception...
 China is a big country; only if we establish powerful local organs at such a level can things be done well.
 What ought to be united, must be united; and there should by no means be any separate governance, each doing what he thinks is best.
 However, there must be integration between [the notion of] unification and [the notion of] discretionary arrangements according to local conditions.
 Under the regime of the people, the historical conditions of the past, in which Regional occupation by the feudalist forces has been generated, have been eliminated.
 The division of labor between the Center and the localities will be to our advantage and will in no way harm us."

-On August 12, 1953, he explains "Centralization and decentralization are in constant contradiction with each other.
+On August 12, 1953, he explained "Centralization and decentralization are in constant contradiction with each other.
 Decentralism has grown since we moved into the cities.
 To resolve this contradiction all the principal and important issues must first be discussed and decided on by the Party committee before its decisions are referred to the government for implementation."

-And 6 months earlier, he remarks "The “five excesses” consist of an excess of assignments, an excess of meetings and training courses, an excess of documents, written reports and statistical forms, an excess of organizations, and an excess of side jobs for activists.
+And 6 months earlier, he remarked "The “five excesses” consist of an excess of assignments, an excess of meetings and training courses, an excess of documents, written reports and statistical forms, an excess of organizations, and an excess of side jobs for activists.
 These problems have existed for a long time; with regard to some of them the Central Committee has issued directives to Party committees at various levels, urging them to give such problems proper attention and find solutions.
 But far from being solved, the problems are becoming more and more serious.
 This is because the issue has never been systematically raised in its totality and, what is more important, no struggle has ever been waged against decentralism and bureaucracy on the part of the leading Party and government organs at the five levels — central, greater administrative area, provincial (municipal), prefectural and county.
 For, generally speaking, the “five excesses” in the districts and townships are not a local product but stem from above and are the consequences of decentralism and bureaucracy existing to a serious degree in the leading Party and government organs at the county level and above."

 Three aspects of law dissemination under the CCP differed from earlier efforts in China can be found.
 First, party authorities emphasized that learning about laws was a matter of class consciousness.
 Laws were portrayed as expressions of the will of the people, materialized with the assistance of the CCP.
 As a result, individuals were expected to emotionally embrace laws and to support and uphold the party-state that had contributed to their creation.
 Second, the simplification of laws and legal language was implemented.
 Laws were crafted to be accessible to a wider audience and to be flexible, even if this complexity made their practical application more challenging.
 Third, the new regime opted to integrate law dissemination with techniques of mass education and mass mobilization.
 Popularization and dissemination of law was done by extensive propaganda.
 Drama, opera, and film were the means to reach the public.
 Remote districts were visited by performing troupes.
 These performances showed the difference between ‘good’ and ‘bad’ and between ‘lawful’ and ‘unlawful’.
 The Marriage law was well suited for this kind of ‘education’.
 Most familiar old operas were used to portray the ‘old marriage system’, of which most of them did not have a happy ending.
 See Article 45